jm3/todayilearned/content/learnings/styling-table-columns-in-CSS.md

 ---

-The primary (only) grouping for table cell data in HTML are rows, and always have been.
+The primary (only) grouping for table cell data in HTML are rows, not columns, much to the consternation of spreadsheet users.
 But!
-There's a little known `<col>` marker, to be inserted at the beginning of the table, once per desired column.
+HTML also contains a seldom-seen `<col>` marker element, to be inserted at the beginning of the table, once per desired column.
 It doesn't wrap `<td>` content, the way that `<tr>` does — it's just a weird, forlorn magical orphan that then lets you select vertical regions of your table.

 ## Selecting vertical table regions with `<col>` markers